Piyush-Mishra-IIITB/Movie_Recommender_system/README.md

-Movie Recommender System using Machine Learning (Streamlit App)
+# Movie Recommender System with Posters (Streamlit + TMDB API)

-This project is an end-to-end Movie Recommender System built using machine learning and deployed via a Streamlit web application.
-The system provides personalized movie suggestions based on content similarity, enabling users to discover films similar to the ones they like.
-It uses metadata from the TMDB 5000 Movies and Credits datasets and employs text-based feature engineering, TF-IDF vectorization for recommendation generation.
+This project is an interactive Movie Recommendation System built using Machine Learning, Cosine Similarity, and Streamlit.
+It recommends the top 5 movies similar to a selected movie and displays high-quality posters fetched directly from the TMDB API.

+The system uses a content-based filtering approach, where recommendations are generated using a precomputed similarity matrix built from movie metadata such as genres, keywords, cast, and crew.

-Features
+# Features

-Interactive Streamlit web interface

-Content-based movie recommendations

-TF-IDF vectorization

-Clean “tags” feature engineered from genres, keywords, cast, crew, and overview

-Optional movie poster display using TMDB API

-Fast response through precomputed similarity matrix

-Lightweight, modular, and deployable on cloud platforms 3b1338bf76b7e21320c753103b4d3e21
+1. Movie Recommendation Engine

+Uses cosine similarity on processed movie feature vectors.

+Recommends the top 5 most similar movies.

+2. Poster Fetching from TMDB

+Integrates with The Movie Database (TMDB) API.

+Fetches official movie posters in real time.

+Uses caching and retry logic to reduce API failures.

+3. Streamlit Web Application

+Clean, minimal, and responsive UI.

+Dropdown menu to select any movie.

+Displays recommendations in a horizontal poster grid.

+Optimized for fast performance.